 Figure 18.
-Percentage of Schools by Access to On-Campus Health Services (n=115)
+Percentage of Schools by Access to On-Campus Health Services (n=115) Other, 21% Health services free to all students.
+34% No on-campus health services provided, 10% Only students who have health

 - Certain services are free while others require health insurance. - Students are automatically enrolled in and billed for the university health insurance unless they have proof of other insurance coverage. - Students are assessed a mandatory fee per semester, even with outside health insurance, which provides them with on-campus counseling and health promotion services. - All students can use on-campus emergency services, and they can access all services if they pay a fee. - All students have access to free telehealth care. - Students must have insurance, but the school offers free on-campus mental health services. - As a condition of enrollment, students must purchase university health services. - Enrolled students can receive some services for free and others at a reduced "health fee" rate, and all students must pay a mandatory health fee. - Mental health counseling is available on the law school campus, but other services are provided on the university's main campus. - Mental health counseling is free for in-residence students. - Mental healthcare services are free to all and the health center services are free to students enrolled in the school-sponsored insurance program. - There are sliding scale and free care options for students that are financially vulnerable. - Health services are provided through an independent health provider whose offices are located across the street from the law school building.